 This translation by Yang Hsien-yi and Gladys Yang came out in three volumes (1978), and is one of the few complete text available in English.
 But, for crying out loud, it included three quotations by Mao Zedong in the Publisher’s Note.
 Hopefully, future re-issues of Yang’s translation would not have those disfiguring comments.

 What was Hung Lou Meng about?

 Tsao Hsueh-chin wrote it as a remembrance of the days when his family was wealthy and in high standing at court.
 He portrayed poignantly the vanity of life.
 His grandfather, father and uncle held important government posts but after he was born, the family fell into Imperial disgrace and their estates confiscated.
 It was in this poverty-stricken situation Tsao wrote his long novel.

-The narrative is framed mainly from the perspective of Pao-yi growing up, not studying hard and getting caned by his father, experiencing infatuation and wet dreams, fucking his maids, attending lavish parties and equally lavish funerals, writing poetry, dallying with gay (as in both carefree and homosexual) actors and pretty cousins, drinking wine under the full moon, gossiping and quarrelling with friends and relatives, eating rice dumplings in the Fifth Month, visiting Buddhist temples, marrying someone he didn’t care for and sulking over it, and finally departing the world with some wandering monks.
+The narrative is framed mainly from the perspective of Bao-yii growing up, not studying hard and getting caned by his father, experiencing infatuation and wet dreams, making love to his maids, attending lavish parties and equally lavish funerals, writing poetry, dallying with gay (as in both carefree and homosexual) actors and pretty cousins, drinking wine under the full moon, gossiping and quarrelling with friends and relatives, eating rice dumplings in the Fifth Month, visiting Buddhist temples, marrying someone he didn’t care for and sulking over it, and finally departing the world with some wandering monks.

 Human nature is always interesting to read, and Tsao, with his remarkable understanding of it, holds our attention on and on by his skilful sketching of human scenes, passion and sentiments.
 Sometimes we fault him with giving a dose too much of sentimentality but we always return again and again after the first reading, to dip into random passages and let our minds be enthralled and our hearts refreshed.